Efaz95/Localster/README.md

 ## In Progress
- - Notification for a new message
+ - Notification alerts for a new message

 ## Future Implementations